 Our figures are sourced from the median cost of policies purchased by Insureon customers from leading insurance companies.
 The median offers a better estimate of what your business is likely to pay because it excludes outlier high and low premiums.

-Many small business owners obtain pollution coverage by adding it to an existing general liability policy, which typically excludes this coverage.
+Many small business owners obtain pollution coverage by adding it to an existing general liability policy, which typically has pollution exclusions from this type of coverage.
 Your premium will vary depending on whether you purchase this as a standalone policy or add it as an endorsement to your liability coverage.

-While Insureon's small business customers pay an average of $223 monthly for environmental liability insurance, 38% pay less than $150 per month and 29% pay between $150 and $300 per month.
+While Insureon's small business customers pay an average of $223 monthly for environmental liability coverage, 38% pay less than $150 per month and 29% pay between $150 and $300 per month.

 The cost varies for small businesses depending on their risks and the coverage limits they choose.